David Bustamante: 2004–2005: Así soy yo and Caricias al alma

-2006–2010: Pentimento, Al filo de la irrealidad and A contracorriente
+2006–2010: Pentimento, Al filo de la irrealidad, and A contracorriente

-Bustamante's success continued with Pentimento (2006), Al Filo de la Irrealidad (2008) and A Contracorriente (2010) all reaching the top of the Spanish Album chart and going Platinum.
-With all this albums, Bustamante has promoted his music throughout Spain, Latin America and some European countries.
+Bustamante's success continued with Pentimento (2006), Al Filo de la Irrealidad (2008), and A Contracorriente (2010) all reaching the top of the Spanish Album chart and going Platinum.
+With all this albums, he has promoted his music throughout Spain, Latin America, and some European countries.
 He had success with some singles like "Cobarde", "Por ella" or "A contracorriente".
-During this time, he made several spring, summer and winter tours.
+During this time, he made several spring, summer, and winter tours.

 2011–2015: Mio and Vivir

-2011's Mio, produced by Christian Leuzzi (Celine Dion's producer) and Mauri Stern reached Platinum status and helped the singer's total sales figures approach the two million mark.
-Mio includes a duet with the copla, flamenco, pop star Pastora Soler.
-In 2012 and 2013 he toured Spain and served as a coach on the first and second season of the Spanish talent show El Número Uno.
+2011's Mio, produced by Christian Leuzzi and Mauri Stern reached Platinum status and helped the singer's total sales figures approach the two million mark.
+Mio includes a duet with Pastora Soler.
+In 2012 and 2013 he toured Spain and served as a coach in season 1 and season 2 of El Número Uno on Antena 3.

-In 2014 Bustamante released the studio album Vivir.
+In 2014, he released the studio album Vivir.
 The first single is the hit "Feliz".
-During the Christmas break, he presented Fuera de clase, a TV-show on La 1, the flagship television channel of Spanish public broadcaster Televisión Española (TVE).
-The channel also aired a music TV special gala dedicated to his career on Christmas Eve.
+During the Christmas break, he presented Fuera de clase on TVE.
+The network also aired a music special gala dedicated to his career on Christmas Eve.

 2016–2017: Amor de los dos

+Bustamante in 2016 at TVE's newsroom.

-Amor de los dos is the ninth studio album by Bustamante and it was released in June 2016 by Universal Music.
-The album reached number one in Spain and features guest vocals from Alejandro Fernández, Edith Márquez and Alicia Villareal.
-He performed a duet with the Mexican singer Anahí in the song "La Puerta de Alcalá" for the album Inesperado (2016).
+Amor de los dos is his ninth studio album and it was released in June 2016 by Universal Music.
+The album reached number one in Spain and features guest vocals from Alejandro Fernández, Edith Márquez, and Alicia Villareal.
+He performed a duet with the Mexican singer Anahí in the song "La puerta de Alcalá" for her album Inesperado (2016).

 2018–2019: Héroes en tiempos de guerra

-In January 2019, Bustamante unveiled his brand new single, Héroes.
+In January 2019, Bustamante unveiled his brand new single, "Héroes".
 In February 2019, he released his tenth studio Héroes en tiempos de guerra (Universal Music) featuring guest vocals from Ana Guerra, among others.

-He serves as advisor for Luis Fonsi on La Voz (Antena 3).

-In other ventures, he has released ten fragrances with Puig.
+In 2018, he placed first, winning the competition, in season 1 of Bailando con las estrellas on TVE.
+In 2019, he served as advisor for Luis Fonsi in season 6 of La Voz on Antena 3.
+In 2020–22, he served as a coach in season 2 and season 3 of La Voz Senior on Antena 3.
+In 2021, he placed third in season 6 of MasterChef Celebrity on TVE.
+Also in 2021, he placed fifth in season 1 of El desafío on Antena 3.
+In 2024, he placed first, winning the competition, in season 11 of Tu cara me suena on Antena 3.